Printed circuit boards are everywhere. In an increasingly digitized and automized world, these electronic components are found in tons of devices.

 Subsequently, the assembled boards are inspected and tested.
 Automatic optical inspection systems detect problems early in the production process.
-They use high definition cameras to capture the board’s surface and build up an image for analysis.
+They use high-definition cameras to capture the board’s surface and build up an image for analysis.

 The image is compared with those of a previously correct reference board.
-Through such comparison, any defects or differences are highlights.
+Through such comparison, any defects or differences are highlighted.
 The AOI can determine incorrect and missing components, as well as shorts and scratches.

 In-Circuit Testing (ICT)

 The bed of nails consists of spring-loaded pogo pins.
 These are arranged so that each pin contacts a node in the circuitry of the PCB.
-Completed boards are placed on these pins and pressed down, so it connects with hundreds of test points simultaneously.
+Completed boards are placed on these pins and pressed down so it connects with hundreds of test points simultaneously.

 Through these connections, the bed of nails rapidly transmits test signals in and out of the PCB.
 This evaluates its performance and detects any breaks in the electrical continuity.